zypherson/asylum-hrf-fe-starter/tickets/1_firstTicket.md

 Deliver the following:

-- Landing page that matches the landing page on the [screenshot](https://raw.githubusercontent.com/BloomTech-Labs/asylum-rg-fe-starter/main/tickets/examples/landing-page.png).
+- Landing page that matches the landing page on the [screenshot](examples/LandingPage.jpeg).
 - While you may make small changes to styles, the page should mostly match what is provided.

 ### Relevant Files

-Your React code should be added to `RenderLandingPage.jsx`.
+Your React code and styles should be added to `src/components/pages/Landing/index.jsx`.
-Your styles should be added to `RenderLandingPage.less`.

-> There are comments in both files to guide you and show you where to add code.
+> There are comments in the file to help guide you.

 ### Guidance